Reena A. Gambhir

 Reena has broad and substantial experience representing U.S. and global businesses and individuals in complex litigation in U.S., European and other courts.
 As a partner in Hausfeld’s Washington, D.C. office, Reena litigates and resolves antitrust claims for corporate clients who have suffered financial harm as a result of antitrust violations.
 Reena’s wide-ranging experience allows her to uniquely advise and act for clients in all stages of litigation in matters around the world, and achieve wide-ranging innovative strategies and solutions.

-Reena is currently one of the principal attorneys representing clients in high stakes litigation against some of the largest banks in the world in the In re Foreign Exchange Benchmark Rates Antitrust Litigation, 13-cv-07789 (S.D.N.Y.) which has secured over $2.3 billion in settlements.
-Reena’s recent achievements include, among other matters, representing U.S. and foreign businesses in In Re Refrigerant Compressors Antitrust Litigation, 2:09-md-02042 (E.D.
-Mich.) alleging price-fixing and reaching settlements of approximately $50 million dollars.
-She also was one of the principal lawyers to secure settlements totaling almost $100 million in an antitrust case involving the chemical industry (In Re Hydrogen Peroxide Antitrust Litigation, MDL No. 1682 (E.D.
+Reena’s recent achievements include, among other matters, representing U.S. and foreign businesses in In re Refrigerant Compressors Antitrust Litigation, 2:09-md-02042 (E.D.
+Mich.) alleging price-fixing and reaching settlements of approximately $50 million.
+She also was one of the principal lawyers to secure settlements totaling almost $100 million in an antitrust case involving the chemical industry (In re Hydrogen Peroxide Antitrust Litigation, MDL No. 1682 (E.D.
 Pa.)).

-Reena also dedicates herself to the private civil enforcement of competition law around the world.
+Reena is committed to the private civil enforcement of competition law around the world.
 In connection with her UK partners, Reena represents clients, many of which are listed in Fortune Global 500 and Forbes Global 2000, in their individual damage claims seeking to recover losses as a result of price fixing cartels and other antitrust violations.
-These include purchasers of elevators, air freight services, Visa and MasterCard interchange fee services, and marine hose.
+These include purchasers of elevators, air freight services, Visa and MasterCard interchange fee services, and marine hoses.
 Additionally, in the marine hose matter, Reena recently concluded the negotiations for the final claims resulting from the first of its kind private global settlement with cartelist Parker ITR.

-Reena is currently at the forefront of competition claims in South Africa, working with South African counsel in groundbreaking litigation on behalf of low-income bread consumers.
-This case resulted in a recent landmark ruling by the Supreme Court of Appeal (SCA) which determined for the first time the specific requirements for filing a collective action in South African courts.
+Reena is currently at the forefront of competition claims in South Africa, having worked with South African counsel in groundbreaking litigation on behalf of low-income bread consumers.
+This case resulted in a landmark ruling by the Supreme Court of Appeal (SCA) which determined for the first time the specific requirements for filing a collective action in South African courts.

 Reena also dedicates herself to international human rights work.
-She currently represents residents of Bhopal, India who were exposed to toxic wastes, which have contaminated the soil and drinking water surrounding the infamous Union Carbide Plant, which was the site of the1984 gas leak that killed and injured thousands of residents.
-Reena is also involved in litigation in both the UK and South Africa on behalf of South African gold miners who have suffered silicosis.
-Reena also assisted in the representation of the former “comfort women”, women and girls who were forced into sexual slavery during World War II.
+She represented residents of Bhopal, India who were exposed to toxic wastes.
+These wastes contaminated the soil and drinking water surrounding the infamous Union Carbide Plant, which was the site of the 1984 gas leak that killed and injured thousands of residents.
+Reena has also been involved in litigation in both the UK and South Africa on behalf of South African gold miners who have suffered from silicosis.
+Reena also assisted in the representation of the former “comfort women,” a title given to women and girls who were forced into sexual slavery during World War II.
 In her pro bono work, among other cases, Reena has successfully represented individuals in United States Immigration Court in political asylum proceedings.

 Reena has been asked to speak on matters related to antitrust, private enforcement, and human rights across the world.
-She also has previously been an appointed member to the ABA International Task Force’s leadership and the ABA’s International Cartel Task Force.
+She also has previously been an appointed member to the ABA Antitrust Leadership.